neuefische/wd-flipped-classroom-curriculum/sessions/capstone-grouping-and-setup/README.md

 # Capstone Grouping and Setup

-> 💡 feel free to create a personal branch of this guide to add your own notes

 ## Learning objectives

-- [ ] How to form a team for the capstone phase.
+- How to form a team for the capstone phase.
-- [ ] Preparing the project repository for the capstone.
+- Preparing the project repository for the capstone.

 ---